michaelmsonne/AzureDevOpsBackupTool/README.md

 Logs for backup jobs is keept in the **.\Log** folder for **30 days** beside **AzureDevOpsBackup.exe**.

 # Final thoughts
 This is not an exhaustive method to retrieve every artifact on Azure DevOps.
 There’s a lot more to be done to make this a complete solution.
-As it is, it will only retrieve the files from the last commit of the default — usually Master — branch.
 However, it’s a good starting point to backup Azure DevOps projects and keep a local repository of these.

 There is send an email report to the specified email address when the backup is done with status and other information about the backup.